 NFDIX Top Holdings

-Here is list for the top holdings for Newfound Risk Managed US Growth fund.
+Here is list for the top holdings for Newfound Return Stacked® Risk Managed U.S. Stocks & Bonds fund.

 And for those dorks who want to see it all (and I know you exist out there) enjoy your finger workout scrolling downwards while scanning through the following: